kubernetes-sigs/gateway-api/site-src/blog/2023/0829-welcome-mesh.md

 ---
 description: >
-  We are excited to announce the v0.8.0 release of Gateway API, where the GAMMA initiative has now reached Experimental status, Gateway and HTTPRoute gain some new capabilities, conformance profiles are supported, and more!
+  We are excited to announce the v0.8.0 release of Gateway API, where service mesh support has has now reached Experimental status, we've introduced CEL validation and a Mesh conformance profile, and more!
 ---

 # Gateway API: Welcome, Service Mesh Users!